Under intermittent hydrogen supply, when can clean ammonia remain cost-competitive with delivered benchmark ammonia?

 If the modeled threshold condition H2 <= (Benchmark_Ammonia + Policy_Credit - 310 - Temporal_Penalty) / 176 is not met, the case is non-viable for decision-grade screening under this Product A specification.

-Product A: Technical Note (Model Form)
+Product B: Technical Note (Audit Trail)

 Parity model form